BMW recalls 1.3 mln cars worldwide

 "This can result in the electrical system malfunctioning, the vehicle failing to start and, in some cases, to charring or fire," the company said, adding it was not aware of any accidents or injuries to people due to the problem.

-Fewer than 1 percent of the cars BMW has so far inspected for the issue have exhibited the problem, a BMW spokesman said.
-So far, the spokesman said, there have been no reports of fires.

 BMW said it was writing to car owners.
-The repair procedure in a BMW partner workshop would take about 30 minutes to an hour and would be free of charge to customers, it added.
+The repair procedure in a BMW partner workshop would take about 30 minutes and would be free of charge to customers, it added.